 As a manager, you would need to increase performance through the governance of the behavior of people working under you.
 There are certain traits that you need to check to see whether you know how to govern them.

 Understand what are your strengths and weaknesses.
 This can be analyzed through feedback from mentors or colleagues.
 Getting to understand what do they intend to say should be the right approach.
 Making changes to your behavior would surely bring a great impact.

 2. Don’t blame:

-Pointing fingers at your team is not going to solve the issue.
-You must know what the factors behind the issue was and walk the talk with them.
+Pointing fingers at your team are not going to solve the issue.
+You must know what the factors behind the issue were and walk the talk with them.
 This would ease the severity of the issue and bring out more facts.
 By getting to use a softer tone you could get to the core of the problem.
-Even they would be ready to provide solution.
+Even they would be ready to provide a solution.

 4. Pay attention to your emotions:

-Not all days are you going to have positivity around you.
+Not every day are you going to have positivity around you.
 When the negative emotions flow in, stop yourself and ask why.
 There should be a reason for it.
 If you cannot get to understand, get help from your mentor.
 They would use their perspective and explain for you to make the change.

 5. Change the methodology:

 You would have realized sometimes that you would explain something again and again but your team doesn’t understand what you want to say.
 Instead of going about the same way, explain it differently.
 The result you are expecting is the same but the method is different.